jwyang/lr-gan.pytorch/README.md

 This is the pytorch implementation of our ICLR 2017 paper ["LR-GAN: Layered Recursive Generative Adversarial Networks for Image Generation"](https://arxiv.org/pdf/1703.01560.pdf).

 In our paper, we proposed LR-GAN to generate images layer-by-layer recursively considering images naturally have structure and context.
 As show below, LR-GAN first generates a background image, and then generates foregrounds with appearance, pose and shape.
-Afterward, the foregrounds are placed on somewhere of background according to their pose and shape.
+Afterward, LR-GAN place the foregrounds at somewhere of background accordingly.

 <div style="color:#0000FF" align="center">
 <img src="images/pipeline.png" width="650"/>